Bernarda Morin: Legacy

-In its 148 years of existence in Chile, the Congregation of the Sisters of Providence has founded high schools, elementary schools, homes for young children, teenage and elderly and has attended house of orphans and hospitals.
+In its years in Chile, the Congregation of the Sisters of Providence has founded high schools, elementary schools, homes for young children, teenage and elderly and has attended house of orphans and hospitals.
 The sisters also assisted the patients and prisoners.
-On January 24, 2011, a fire burned the Mother House, the interior of the church, the museum, the novitiate and the women home.

-Mother Bernarda Morin and Mother Joseph Pariseau contributed to the expansion of the Congregation of the Sisters of Providence around the world.

-The first day of June 1970, the Chilean sisters incorporated themselves back with the Congregation of Montreal.
+On January 24, 2011, a fire burned the House, the interior of the church, the museum, the novitiate and the women home.
+Bernarda Morin and Joseph Pariseau contributed to the expansion of the Congregation of the Sisters of Providence around the world.The first day of June 1970, the Chilean sisters incorporated themselves back with the Congregation of Montreal.
 The sisters of Chile and Argentina now form the Bernarda Morin Province.